JoshOrndorff/recipes/CONTRIBUTING.md

 3. If everything looks good, open a [Pull Request](https://github.com/substrate-developer-hub/recipes/compare)

-No standards for language style are enforced aside from the common english spelling/grammar rules. @4meta5 has a few *preferences*:
+No standards for language style are enforced aside from the common English spelling/grammar rules. @4meta5 has a few *preferences*:
-* avoid using "we", "our", "you" because it often is conducive to unnecessary language
+* Avoid using "we", "our", "you" because it often is conducive to unnecessary language
-* prefer active voice (instead of "you may want to use active voice" `=>` "use active voice")
+* Pefer active voice (instead of "you may want to use active voice" `=>` "use active voice")
-* link as often as possible to outside content and useful resources including other recipes, docs, tutorials, and code
+* Link as often as possible to outside content and useful resources including other recipes, docs, tutorials, and code.
+It is not necessary to re-link the same external resource on subsequent mentions in a single document.